Zbehňov

 Zbehňov (Zebegnyő) is a village and municipality in the Trebišov District in the Košice Region of south-eastern Slovakia.

 History

 In historical records the village was first mentioned in 1290.

 Geography

-The village lies at an altitude of 176 metres and covers an area of 5.032 km².
+The village lies at an altitude of 176 metres and covers an area of 5.032 km2.

-It has a population of about 290 people.
+Population

 Ethnicity

-The village is about 73% Slovak and 27% Gypsy.
+The village is about 73% Slovak and 27% Roma.

 Facilities

 The village has a church and a football pitch.